-The Typecraft Initiative is a self-initiated and self-funded project that aims to create — 29 display typefaces from 29 languishing crafts — one from each state of India.
-Each typeface is made from a craft which belongs to a specific region, material, process and context.
+The Typecraft Initiative is a self-initiated and self-funded project that aims to create — display typefaces from languishing crafts and tribal arts from each state of India.
+Each typeface is made from a craft or tribal art, which belongs to a specific region, material, process and context.

 Launched in 2010, The Typecraft Initiative, develops a range of display typefaces based on the rich crafts and tribal arts of India.
 The primary goal of this foundry is to help provide artisans to sustain their livelihood through the creation and sale of the typefaces.
 The typefaces are meant to inspire, create awareness and generate further interest in the art, history, context, and life of the people and the communities we work with.
 The typefaces are not only an archive of the IPR of communities that are on the brink of merging with mainstream society, but they are meant to be a celebration of their rich artistic heritage that — through the creation of a digital typeface — has been converted to a contemporary medium.
 We hope designers, artists from across the globe would engage with and develop new forms of expressions through the medium of typography and graphic design that contribute to continue making this a living craft.
 Contributions can not only be made through the work created but also by the purchase of the typeface, which will enable us to in some small way, help sustain these crafts and tribal arts and the people who make them.
 We also plan to work on literacy drives with local NGOs through the typefaces we create.